- 24: The show is not known for being subtle in making its points.

-The Golden Girls, as one of the first shows to depict middle-aged (and one elderly) women living together, dropped a number of Aesops:
+- The Golden Girls, as one of the first shows to depict middle-aged (and one elderly) women living together, dropped a number of important and groundbreaking Anvils:

 "The Crusades, the Inquisition, are these events guided by a religion of peace?
 No, they were guided by self-important men who think they know more than the God they claim to worship.
 This was not the work of religion.
 It was arrogance.
 It was hypocrisy.
 It was hate.
 Those horrible men who hijacked those planes hijacked my religion that day, too.
 They insulted my God.
 So, no, this isn't too difficult.
 It's a privilege to be able to serve this victim, to show him the care and love that was so absent that day."

 - 2point4 Children ended one of its Christmas specials with Bill giving an extremely un-subtle speech about how easy it is to become homeless and doesn't just happen to "other people."